-‘RHOBH’s Lisa Vanderpump Is Feuding With Dorit Kemsley After She Reportedly Returned A Rescued Pup To A Shelter
+‘RHOBH’s Lisa Vanderpump Is Feuding With Dorit Kemsley After She Reportedly Returned Rescued Pup To A Shelter

-Lisa Vanderpump has reportedly blacklisted her Real Housewives of Beverly Hills co-star, Dorit Kemsley, after Kemsley adopted a chihuahua mix from her animal rescue center, Vanderpump Dogs, only to drop the puppy off at an animal shelter a short time after because he “nipped” at her two children.
+Lisa Vanderpump has reportedly blacklisted her Real Housewives of Beverly Hills co-star Dorit Kemsley after Kemsley adopted a chihuahua mix from her animal rescue center, Vanderpump Dogs, only to drop the puppy off at an animal shelter a short time after because he “nipped” at her two children.

-According to a report from Radar Online on September 11, the dog was microchipped after arriving to the shelter and confirmed to have come from Vanderpump Dogs.
+According to a report from Radar Online on September 11, the dog was microchipped after arriving at the shelter and confirmed to have come from Vanderpump Dogs.

-“Too say Lisa is pissed is an understatement,” an insider said.
+“Too say Lisa is pi**ed is an understatement,” an insider said.
 “Having one of her dogs ends up in a shelter places her rescue organization in jeopardy because it’s a new business.”

 “She doesn’t want to be known for placing dogs in unsuitable homes,” the source continued.